Jamie Guiney

 writer.

-Jamie is a graduate of the Faber & Faber Writing Academy and his work has been backed by the Northern Ireland Arts Council through several Individual Artist Awards, including ACES 2022/2023.
-He favours the short story genre, believing it to be the closest written prose to the traditional art of storytelling.
+Jamie is a graduate of the Faber & Faber Writing Academy and his work has been backed by the Northern Ireland Arts Council through several Individual Artist Awards.

 (Novel)